Schwifty101/Schwifty101/README.md

 # 👋 Hi, I’m Soban Ahmad (@Schwifty101)

 Welcome to my GitHub!
-I’m a Software Engineering student at FAST NUCES, Pakistan, passionate about turning innovative ideas into impactful realities.
-My journey in technology spans foundational programming to advanced web development and beyond.
+I’m a Software Engineering student at FAST NUCES, Pakistan, passionate about turning into innovative ideas.
+I'm into impactful realities.
+My journey in technology spans foundational technology and has taken me from development and beyond.

 ## 👀 Interests